 Three years ago, for my Dad’s 80th birthday, I made what I called the Marilyn Monroe cheesecake.
-It was glamorously fantastic, and men love glamorous desserts (trust me, if there’s one thing I know, it’s MEN).
+It was glamorously fantastic, and men love glamorous desserts (trust me).
 But Nigella Lawson’s Cherry Cheescake has since emerged as my, and my dad’s, favorite.
 I count on him to request it each year for his birthday.

 I had a second (or 32nd) honeymoon with unbaked cheesecake on our (so long ago now!) trip to Hawaii.
 At the Uahi Island Grill in Kailua, Oahu, I sampled the distractingly delicious Lillikoi cheesecake.
 With powdered sugar sand voluptuously mounded everywhere, who could help but crave sweets?
 This was a soft set, or unbaked, cheesecake, with a lilikoi glaze.
 I haven’t been able to figure out where to get some affordable passion fruit puree or jelly to reproduce this particular island delight, but the cheesecake itself, I can make in my sleep.
 Sometimes, I wake up to find one by my bed, with no memory of making it.
 Those are my favorite mornings…